ycechungAI/ycechungAi/README.md

 - 🔭 I’m currently working on Open Source projects
 - 🌱 I’m currently implementing/learning GPT3, using copliot and codex
-- 🔭 Secured co-op position for Summer 2022 (Currently in co-op)

 <!--
 **ycechungAI/ycechungAi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.